Funerary art in Puritan New England: Attitude towards death

-Late 19th century academics tended to view older graveyards as basically museums that were, as the historian Richard Meyer observed, distant "outdoor, spatially delineated repositories of cultural artifacts".
-Modern historians see them as unique artifacts which provide insight into understanding the thoughts and beliefs of the people buried within.
-Expanding on this thought, the historian Terry G. Jordan said that, given the artifact's density and state of preservation in New England, "nowhere else [in America] is it possible to look so deeply into our people's past".
+Late 19th-century academics tended to view older graveyards as basically museums that were, as the historian Richard Meyer observed, distant "outdoor, spatially delineated repositories of cultural artefacts".
+Modern historians see them as unique artefacts which provide insight into the thoughts and beliefs of the people buried within.
+Expanding on this, the historian Terry G. Jordan said that, given the artifact's density and state of preservation in New England, "nowhere else [in America] is it possible to look so deeply into our people's past".
 Meyer's takes this further, writing that the grave art of this period "exhibit patterns of change over temporal spans...and...can in many instances yield valuable cultural insights to a number of discrete time periods, including the present."
 Following Forbes work, researchers applied social sciences techniques in interpretation.